 You may feel resentful if you think you are underpaid.
-This resentment can be compounded by feelings of anguish if you experience bad management and a lack of growth opportunities at your current job.
+This resentment can be compounded by feelings of anguish when you experience bad management or a lack of growth opportunities at your current job.
 However, with the right strategy, you can often get the raise you deserve.

 How do you ask for a raise when you are underpaid?
 What mistakes should you avoid when negotiating a pay increase?
 What are the best tools for determining your market rate?

 How To Ask For A Raise When You Are Underpaid At Work In Three Steps

 The following are three steps to ask for a raise when you feel you are underpaid at work.

 1. Conduct salary research to determine your market rate.

 First, you want to avoid the common mistake of basing your salary expectations on your personal needs.
 Instead, you want to leverage market research to determine the going rate for a professional or executive with your years of experience, knowledge, and skills.